soapwong703/i18n-gs/README.md

 i18n-gs export
 ```

-Export the files to google sheet (only support flat key style)
+Export the files from google sheet